 Marco has been teaching Italian for the past 25 years, including 15 years at Sentieri Italiani.
 Marco holds an undergraduate degree in International Studies and Modern Languages from Knox College and an MBA from Northwestern University Kellogg School of Management.
 His passion for the Italian language and culture, as well as his many years of classroom experience, translate into an effective, yet light and fun, approach to learning the language of Dante.

 Chiara was born in Pistoia, a small medieval town in lovely Tuscany.
-She holds a BA in Modern Languages from the University of Pisa and two Masters, one in Comparative Literature from Goldsmiths, University of London, and one in Italian Studies from Boston College.
+She holds a bachelor’s in Modern Languages from the University of Pisa and two master’s, one in Comparative Literature from Goldsmiths, University of London and one in Italian Studies from Boston College.
 She taught Italian, primarily to college students, and tutored in Spanish and English in several institutions throughout Europe.
 She dedicated herself to academic research on languages, pedagogy, literature and bilingualism.
 In her spare time, Chiara enjoys traveling, art, music and cinema.

 Lindsay teaches all levels of Italian language and culture, with 10 years of experience teaching in the diverse communities of Evanston, Chicago and New York.
-She received her BA in Italian from the University of California, Berkeley, and her MA and PhD in Italian Studies from New York University.
+She received her bachelor’s in Italian from the University of California, Berkeley, and her master’s and PhD in Italian Studies from New York University.
 She has spent much time in Italy, primarily in Rome, Florence and Venice.
-And, she has never met a gelato or pizza she didn’t like.
+And — she has never met a gelato or pizza she didn’t like.